Introduction

 - Checkpoint questions, including multiple choice, fill-in-the-blanks, numerical answers, and Parsons problems (place the code pieces in the correct order)

-- Lecture videos – these were recording from a live online class during the COVID year, 2020-2021.
+- Lecture videos – these were recorded from a live online class during the COVID year, 2020-2021.
+Consequently they are not as polished or highly produced as those you might find in a “canned” online course.
 There may be occasional Ohio State-specific references (for example “1181” refers to ENGR 1181 Fundamentals of Engineering 1, the course in which OSU students get their first exposure to MATLAB)

-- Live script files containing the code examples that are covered in the videos
+- Live script files containing the code examples that are covered in the videos.
+You are encouraged to download the live scripts and follow along with lecture, just as the in-class students did.

 - Simplified Powerpoint-style presentations